-- Undertake a Functionality Test - Perform a data drive exchange and return used data drives to AFMA - Maintain their e- monitoring System in good working order - Complete Daily Fishing Logs and Catch Disposal Records as required in management arrangements for the fishery.
+- Maintain their e- monitoring System in good working order - Complete Daily Fishing Logs and Catch Disposal Records as required in management arrangements for the fishery.

 If there is an e- monitoring system breakdown, the operator of the boat must report to the contractor, Archipelago Asia Pacific (AAP), as soon as it is known, to resolve the issue.
-Conditions for operating a boat with a non-operational e-monitoring system can be found in section 5.4 of this document.
+Conditions for operating a boat with a non-operational e-monitoring system can be found in section 6.5 of this document.